Cognitive Hypnotherapy FAQs

 No. This is a common misconception.
 Although both approaches recognise the connection between thoughts-feelings-behaviours, a CBT therapist will look at how our thoughts influence how we feel and act.
-In contrast a cognitive hypnotherapist will approach an issue at an emotional level, rather than at a rationale level.
+In contrast, a cognitive hypnotherapist will approach an issue at an emotional level, rather than at a rational level.

 It’s hard to think yourself out of a bad feeling, and a cognitive hypnotherapist will work with your feelings to change thoughts and behaviours.

-It is thought that 95% of behaviour is driven un-consciously.
+It is thought that between 90-95% of behaviour is driven unconsciously.
 It uses past experiences to give context to present situations to keep us safe, but sometimes the information it uses is incorrect, or out-of-date and needs updating.

 During hypnosis you are guided into a trance - a hypnotic state where you feel creative, uninhibited and free so are more open to letting go.
 Utilising this open state you are guided towards identifying the intention behind your issue, with the aim of updating it with the correct information.
 The process involves interventions and techniques to access memories connected to the issue, the use of hypnotic suggestions to prime the mind for change, and your imagination to help find a resolution.